José Ángel Mañas: Books

 In fact in Soy un escritor frustrado, themes which are absent from José Ángel Mañas' first two novels, become permanent fixtures in Sonko95, Mundo Burbuja (2001) and Caso Karen (2005), in particular, his meta-literary character.
 Soy un escritor frustrado in fact describes his own writing process and he enjoys along the way reflecting on the highs and lows of success, which Mañas himself has famously experienced first hand.

 In Caso Karen, Mañas rails without mercy against the modern literary scene and its most relevant institutions: authors, agents, publishing houses, prizes and conferences.
 Like in old pastoral romances, many of the characters from Caso Karen are depictions of real people: in "Karen del Korral" Lucía Etxebarria's personality traits are observed; "Carina Martinell" is Carmen Balcells; "Armando Sala" is Antonio Gala, etc. Additionally Caso Karen is structurally Mañas most complex work.

 In 2007 Manas published his first foray into historic fiction: El secreto del Oráculo (Ediciones Destino), based on Alexander the Great, was shortlisted for the 'Espartaco' prize for best historical novel.

 In José Ángel Mañas' 2008 novel La pella, the writer has gone back to the style that made him famous, with his return to the world of realism.

 His first entry outside of the fields of fiction and narrative is Un alma en incandescencia (2008), a book of aphorisms published by the Riojan publishing house Editorial Buscarini.
 The book was illustrated and inspired by the French artist Franciam Charlot.

+In November 2010, he published Sospecha with Editorial Destino, in which the inspectors Pacheco and Duarte reappear, who were already present in Caso Karen.

+In 2022, he won the 29th National ‘Cultura Viva’ Prize for Narrative for his entire body of work.
+In 2025, he won the Letras del Mediterráneo Award in the historical novel category.